 Logenhaus, Masonic lodge building in Rotherbaum district, Hamburg, Germany

-The Logenhaus stands at Moorweidenstraße 36, featuring rough stone blocks on its lower level and twin columns supporting a triangular pediment with glass mosaics.
+The Logenhaus stands at Moorweidenstraße 36 as a building designed for Masonic assemblies, featuring rough stone blocks on its lower level and twin columns supporting a triangular pediment decorated with glass mosaics.
+The interior spaces are arranged to facilitate various gatherings and events with careful attention to acoustics and functional layout.

-Seven steps lead visitors to the entrance hall, where they encounter a statue of John the Baptist making a cautionary gesture.
+Seven steps lead to the entrance hall where a statue of John the Baptist makes a cautionary gesture.
+This figure serves as a clear symbol of truth and justice in Masonic tradition and creates a memorable first impression.

 Location: Hamburg